Contact Us for a Free Consultation (213) 542-0979

 Physical Injuries

 One big tool is injuries.
-They'll look to see the extent of the injuries, take photographs of the injured parties, separate the two parties, and get stories from both of them.
+They'll check the extent of the injuries, photograph the injured parties, separate the two parties, and get stories from both of them.

 That's another way they can determine who the aggressor is in the case, whether or not somebody was defending themselves because they were being attacked by someone else.

-But I'll tell you right now, having done this for over 30 years, I see all the time that the police have trouble figuring out who the aggressor is.
+But I'll tell you right now, having done this for over 30 years, I see the police often have trouble figuring out who the aggressor is.
 They have to call out their watch commander, sergeant, or whoever's in charge at the time and have that person figure out who the aggressor is.
-Then, what they'll do once they figure that out, whether wrong or right, is arrest that person.
+Then, once they figure that out, whether wrong or right, they'll arrest that person.

 Injuries to Both Parties